 Throughout its history, the United Nations system has worked with the private sector and civil society.
 In 2005, Member States recognized the importance of, and expressed strong support for, active engagement of non-state actors in promoting the development agenda of the United Nations system.UNOP has worked in close collaboration with the United Nations Foundation to further promote and implement partnership advisory services and outreach initiatives, and foster innovative strategies for engaging non-state actors with the UN System.
 The Office has also brokered and coordinated strategies to strengthen the Organization's expertise and capacity to engage corporations, foundations, and individuals in UN causes and to support the United Nations system in its advocacy and outreach efforts through partnership building.

-The United Nations Office for Partnerships serves as a gateway for public-private partnerships with the United Nations system in furtherance of the Millennium Development Goals (MDGs).
+The United Nations Office for Partnerships serves as a gateway for public-private partnerships with the United Nations system in furtherance of the Millennium Development Goals (MDGs) and the overall Post-2015 Development Agenda.
 UNOP fosters innovative strategies for engaging non-state actors including global corporations, philanthropic foundations, and civil society organisations to help meet UN objectives.

 11 April 2014, New York